Days of Significance, Recognitions & Religious/ Spiritual Observances

 Canadian Police And Peace Officers Memorial website

-September 28: Provincial Test Your Smoke Alarm Day
+September 28: Test Your Smoke Alarm Day

 September 30: National Day for Truth and Reconciliation / Orange Shirt Day